 An Application will fail this Threshold requirement if DCA determines that the property will have an adverse financial impact on existing tax credit properties, HOME, National Housing Trust Fund, or CDBG-DR properties within the primary market area or in close proximity to the primary market area.
-The demand for units in the market area as well as timing of properties placed-in-service will be taken into consideration.
+The demand for, and supply of, units in the market area and timing of properties placed-inservice will be taken into consideration.
 Applicants are required to do their own due diligence to determine pending properties near the proposed site.